 Third Parties Cookies

-They are used primarily by advertisers to better understand user activity and make relevant advertising decisions.
-When a consumer visits a site, they get a cookie from the website and often the website will share them with advertisers.
-In this way, advertisers can gain an in-depth view of the online activity of their consumers.
+Advertisers primarily use them to understand user activity better and make relevant advertising decisions.
+When a consumer visits a site, they get a cookie from the website, and often, the website will share them with advertisers.
+This way, advertisers can gain an in-depth view of their consumers' online activity.
 Information like where they've been recently and what they've done on that site becomes available to help marketers make better decisions about their ad campaign effectiveness.

-As consumer awareness around data privacy continues to grow, it is predicted that third-party cookies will become obsolete.
-A major factor in this prediction is the continued adoption of features like "Do Not Track" by web browsers, including Chrome, Firefox, Safari, Edge, and Brave.
-It's important for marketers to make adjustments soon to stay relevant.
+As consumer awareness around data privacy continues to grow, third-party cookies are predicted to become obsolete.
+A significant factor in this prediction is the continued adoption of features like "Do Not Track" by web browsers, including Chrome, Firefox, Safari, Edge, and Brave.
+Marketers need to make adjustments soon to stay relevant.

 Implementing Cookieless Entry & Tracking

-As third-party cookies are outlawed, marketers have to find ways to track users without cookies.
+As third-party cookies are outlawed, marketers must find ways to track users without cookies.
 Luckily, there are many ways to track customers that don't rely on cookies.
 The best methods for future-oriented marketers won't require the use of cookies...

 The move from cookies to cookieless will require more than a few minor changes to your strategy.
-It requires you to think about the future and how to transform your strategy in order to become more compliant with the multitude of privacy changes that are taking place.
+It requires you to think about the future and how to transform your system to become more compliant with the many privacy changes that are taking place.
 It might be time for you to consider one of these options...

-First-party data is a great way to deeply understand your customer.
+First-party data is a great way to understand your customers deeply.

-To collect first-party data, all you have to do is ask customers to share their information in exchange for a reward.
-Giving users free shipping for every email they give, for example, is an easy way to incentivize your customers into signing up.
+To collect first-party data, you must ask customers to share their information in exchange for a reward.
+For example, giving users free shipping for every email they provide is an easy way to incentivize your customers into signing up.

-However, before you ask your consumers to share their personal data, make sure that the data is high-quality.
-More isn't always better - ask yourself these questions: How will the data provide value?
+However, before you ask your consumers to share their data, ensure it is high-quality.
+More isn't always better - ask yourself: How will the data provide value?
 What risks are involved in storing the data?
-Do you have methods to securely share the data within your organization?
+Do you have methods to share the data within your organization securely?
 If you can answer all easy questions confidently, it's worth asking for personal data.

 PRO Tips – So, if you hypothesize that women over 35 like your product more than the general population, you could launch two campaigns in a similar geographic area – one for women over 35 and another untargeted campaign – and see whether or not your prediction is true.
 From there, you can invest your marketing funds accordingly.
 This method doesn’t require much in the way of personal information, making it ideal for a cookieless future.